-Leadership Studies Faculty-20 LEADERSHIP DEVELOPMENT MODEL LEADERSHIP DEVELOPMENT MODEL-AUGSBURG COLLEGE The MAL program promotes leadership as a process that 1) inspires cooperation among people who must compete for limited resources, 2) promotes productivity within and beyond the organization, and 3) works toward progress for the individual and the organization.
+Note: Each class taken commits a student to either Period I or Period II, an average of two meetings a month.
+A few courses are taught on an immersion model which features fewer but longer sessions.
+Augsburg College has two summer sessions.
+The MAL program usually offers at least two classes during the summer; the courses are five weeks in duration, meeting normally two nights a week, except for special immersion courses.
+LEADERSHIP DEVELOPMENT MODEL LEADERSHIP DEVELOPMENT MODEL-AUGSBURG COLLEGE The MAL program promotes leadership as a process that 1) inspires cooperation among people who must compete for limited resources, 2) promotes productivity within and beyond the organization, and 3) works toward progress for the individual and the organization.
 To accomplish this, individuals aspiring to positions of leadership must possess three key attributes: a sense of vision, the ability to persuade, and the ability to direct action.
-Underlying these attributes are a broad range of abilities and awareness, outlined in the Leadership Development Model, that serve as specific outcomes for the MAL program.
+Underlying these attributes are abilities and awareness, outlined in the Leadership Development Model, that serve as specific outcomes for the MAL program.
 Augsburg's model of leadership development is designed to assess, promote, enhance, and refine these capabilities within the individual.

-CURRICULUM DESIGN There are two ways to complete the MAL degree.
-In the Thesis/Leadership Application Project (Thesis/ LAP) Option, students complete a thesis or a major leadership application project and 10.5 credits.
-In the Non-Thesis Option, students must complete 11 credits, two papers, but no thesis.
-Augsburg uses a course system rather than a credit system in its curriculum.
+CURRICULUM DESIGN Augsburg uses a course system rather than a credit system in its curriculum.
 An Augsburg course is equivalent to four semester credits or six quarter credits.
-Each course includes two or more liberal arts disciplines, encourages pursuit of the designated outcomes and uses a variety of learning techniques appropriate to adult learners.
+Each course normally includes two or more liberal arts disciplines, encourages pursuit of the designated outcomes, and uses a variety of learning techniques appropriate to adult learners.
 Instructional techniques include case studies, debate, written and oral presentations, and group activity.
 These techniques develop targeted leadership abilities and understanding.
 Students are encouraged to see abilities and understandings as cross-disciplinary and to view content areas as integrated.
 The program reflects the view that the world in which we operate is complex and that dealing with it successfully requires well-developed integrative abilities.
-THESIS/LAP OPTION Students who select the Thesis/LAP Option are required to develop and carry out an in-depth study of some aspect of leadership or of a leadership-related topic.
+FINAL PROJECT OPTIONS There are three ways to complete the MAL degree.
+In the Thesis/Leadership Application Project (Thesis/LAP) Option (Plan A), students complete a thesis or a major leadership application project and 10.5 credits.
+In the Non-Thesis Option (Plan B), students must complete 11 credits, two papers, but no thesis.
+For the third option, the Comprehensive Exam Seminar (Plan C), students complete 11 credits, including the comprehensive exam seminar.
+PLAN A: THESIS/LAP OPTION Students who select the Thesis/LAP Option are required to develop and carry out an in-depth study of some aspect of leadership or of a leadership-related topic.
 This research-based study gives the student the opportunity to "tie together" what has been learned from the study of leadership and course-related activities.
-The principal distinction between the thesis and the Leadership Application Project lies in their underlying orientation.
-A thesis has a more theoretical orientation, while the Leadership Application Project is based on practical application.
+The principal distinction between the thesis and the leadership application project lies in their underlying orientation.
+A thesis has a more theoretical orientation, while a leadership application project is based on practical application.
 Both require similar rigor and preparation.
-For either alternative, the student must register for ML 592, 593, and 594.
-Differences between these two options will be explored in ML 514 Research Methods and in ML 593 Leadership Research Seminar I. For more information regarding the Thesis/LAP option, refer to the Information and Guidelines for the Thesis and Leadership Application Project booklet.
-Students who do not complete their thesis or Leadership Application Project while enrolled in ML 594 Leadership Research Seminar II are required to pay a continuation fee.
+For either alternative, the student must register for ML 592 and 593.
+For more information regarding the Thesis/LAP Option, refer to the Thesis/LAP and Non-Thesis Project Guidelines booklet.
+Students who do not complete their thesis or leadership application project within two years are required to pay a continuation fee each trimester.